Advising and Counseling

-The College of Human Ecology has a comprehensive network of counselors and advisors to help undergraduate students plan a path that suits their academic and personal goals.
-The roles of advisors and counselors often overlap and students should use both resources to best serve their needs.
+The College of Human Ecology has a comprehensive network of faculty and college advisors to help undergraduate students plan a path that suits their academic and personal goals.
+The roles of faculty and college advisors often overlap, and students should use both resources to best serve their needs.

 Faculty advisors associated with each major provide guidance for students who are looking to focus their intellectual interests, identify research opportunities and network in their academic fields.
 Each major also has a director of undergraduate studies (DUS) who directs the advising activities of the associated department.

-College counselors help students from all majors to navigate curriculum requirements, address personal needs and goals, plan academic schedules and pursue postgraduate opportunities.
-Incoming students can meet with college counselors and directors of undergraduate studies during orientation week and with faculty advisors throughout the semester as needed.
+College advisors help students from all majors to navigate curriculum requirements, address personal needs and goals, plan academic schedules and pursue postgraduate opportunities.

 Schedule an appointment with the Office of Student & Career Development to discuss any plans or questions you have related to your academic, personal, or professional goals.